Organizations / Events

 Special Interest Group (SIG) for the computer/communication system performance community

 IFIP Technical Committee 7: System Modeling and Optimization

 Velocity Web Performance and Operations Conference from O'Reilly Media

 New York Web Performance Group and other Web Performance Meetup Groups

 @Scale, a series of technical conferences for engineers who build or maintain systems that are designed for scale

 dotScale, the European Tech Conference on Scalability

 SPE·ED Dr. Connie U. Smith's site about Software Performance Engineering (SPE) and SPE·ED - a tool support the SPE methods and models, including SPE publications

-CMG conference proceedings from 1976 through 2010 a unique collection of papers about capacity planning, performance engineering, and performance management
+CMG conference proceedings a unique collection of papers about capacity planning, performance engineering, and performance management

 High Scalability Blog "Building bigger, faster, more reliable websites"